-This class comprises activities of managing the preservation and evolution of an instance of E78 Collection, following some implicit or explicit curation plan.
+Scope note: This class comprises the activities that result in the continuity of management and the preservation and evolution of instances of E78 Collection, following an implicit or explicit curation plan.

 It specializes the notion of activity into the curation of a collection and allows the history of curation to be recorded.